hawkinsw/CPPTimes/arrays-and-vectors.md

 ### Danger

 C++ offers you _no protection_ against accessing an array beyond its defined size.
-Let's say that an intrepid programmer thought they could set the number of days in September using our array by writing code like this:
+Let's say that an intrepid programmer thought they could set the number of days in September using our `days_in_summer_months` array by writing code like this:

 ```C++
   days_in_summer_months[3] = 30;
 ```

-There are only three elements in the array (with the indexes `0`, `1` and `2`) but the programmer is attempting to access the fourth element.
+There are only three elements in the array (with the indexes `0`, `1` and `2`) but the programmer is attempting to access the fourth element (the element with the 3rd index).
 This type of mistake is so common that it has its own name: an _out-of-bounds array access_.
 Because C++ itself does not offer protection against such illegal accesses, you will often have to write code that performs explicit _bounds checking_ (making sure that the value you use to index an array is valid).

 Accessing an array out of bounds introduces _undefined behavior_ into your program.
 We have heard about undefined earlier when we talked about using variables before they have been initialized.
 Once your program contains undefined behavior "there are no restrictions on the behavior of the program".
+In other words, it's bad news!

 ## Snap Back to Reality: Our Tortured Teacher